HaxeFoundation/haxelib/www/documentation-files/using-haxelib.md

 haxelib -no-timeout
 ```

-> Remove timeout when connecting to the Haxelib server, downloading or [submiting](#submit) a library.
+> Remove timeout when connecting to the Haxelib server, downloading or [submitting](#submit) a library.